 A track star and MC who grew up in poverty, Dick Gregory became a force doing stand-up while in the Army.
-He was known in the 1950s and ’60s for a trailblazing style of comedy that didn’t involve buffoonery but instead focused on his satirical, nuanced interpretations of contemporary headlines, often dealing with race.
+He was known in the 1950s and ’60s for trail-blazing comedy that focused on his satirical, nuanced interpretations of contemporary headlines, often dealing with race.
 A perfect example of his wit: “Down South they don’t care how close I am as long as I don’t get too big, and up North, they don’t care how big I am as long as I don’t get too close.”
 Gregory got his big break at Hugh Hefner's Playboy Club in 1961 and later was a recurring guest on The Tonight Show, becoming an in-demand headliner for nationwide venues.
-Gregory was also a leader in the Civil Rights Movement, going on to run for political office and pen several books.
+Gregory was also a leader in the civil rights movement, going on to run for political office and pen several books.
 He focused on health and fitness in his later years.
 Gregory died in 2017.